rives-io/cartridge-freedoom/README.md

 Since then the project evolved into a fantasy console called RIV, and its distribution platform called RIVES, and now FREEDOOM is just a game of this ecosystem.

+## Compute machine

+A cartesi machine for computing scores of DOOM game sessions is provided in the [/compute-machine](/compute-machine) directory as an example on how to embed this in a cartesi machine.